keylow39/ffxi/Home.md

     *Make sure your using the X86 version of the Visual Studio 2013 C++ Redistributable even if you have a 64 bit operating system.*

 ## Support
 Use the [support issue](https://github.com/EasyFarm/EasyFarm/issues/130) for questions and feedback regarding the program.
-You can also create an issue for request enhancements or bug fixes.
+Feature requests and bug reports should be made in a different issue.

 ## Want to contribute?
 Anyone can contribute to the project.
 Just make sure you've done your best to test the code you are changing and send me a pull request, and I'll add in your contribution!